 - Legal Opinion to be issued by a lawyer/Notary in the country of incorporation.

-If the documents submitted are deemed satisfactory by the Registrar and are in accordance with the law then, the documents are temporarily deposited and issues a certificate that the foreign company receives a temporary registration as a continued entity in the Republic of Cyprus.
-Within a period of six months from the date of such registration the company must prove that its registration in the foreign country has been cancelled.
+If the documents submitted are deemed satisfactory by the Registrar and are in accordance with the law then, the documents are temporarily deposited and issue a certificate that the foreign company receives a temporary registration as a continuing entity in the Republic of Cyprus.
+Within a period of six months from the date of such registration, the company must prove that its registration in a foreign country has been canceled.
 Once the Certificate of Discontinuance is issued by the foreign authorities the Cyprus Registrar issues the Final Certificate of Continuation.